All Episodes

 Sorry, moment of truth slipping out of Bill Clinton's mouth.

-But don't know, it's talk radio.
+But no, it's talk radio.

 The numbers don't lie.